Photo's Of French Road Signs And Their Meanings

 French Speed Limits, Urban, Dual Carriageways And Autoroute

 Speed limits!
 After the above, i think you should pay attention!
 Speed limits are clearly marked on the roads in France with GREAT BIG EASY TO SEE signs.
-If you're traveling the N and D routes you will soon become accustomed to the 90km an hour speed limit on two way roads which is reduce to 50km an hour as you travel through the villages and urban areas (unless otherwise stated).
+If you're traveling the N and D routes you will soon become accustomed to the 90km / 80km an hour speed limit on two way roads which is reduce to 50km an hour as you travel through the villages and urban areas, unless otherwise stated, as of 2018 the French reduced the 90kmph to 80kmph although there was some fuss about this and the change in speed limits were left to the discretion of local county councils.
 The dual carriageways have a speed limit of between 90 and 110km an hour and motorways may vary between 110 and 130km an hour depending on the weather.

 What did catch my attention when i first started driving in France was (as in the photo above), at the turn offs from the dual carriageways and motorways you will see a speed limit usually around 70km an hour.
 This speed limit refers to those taking the exit.
 Silly really, but for a minute i was not sure who it was meant for.
 You just carry on at 130 km an hour!

 - 130 kmph / 80mph

 - 110 kmph / 68mph